– We Represent Clients Worldwide –

 - Polygraph counseling.

-- Includes, but is not limited to, correspondence challenging derogatory information contained within JPAS or Scattered Castles.
+- Includes, but is not limited to, correspondence challenging derogatory information contained within DISS (formerly JPAS) or Scattered Castles.

-- Formal response to the Government’s recommendation to revoke a security clearance, which includes the right to a personal appearance.
+- Formal response to the Government’s recommendation to revoke a security clearance, which includes assembling all supporting evidence to be considered by the U.S. Government.

 - The formal response includes a detailed and legally sound response based upon the clearance adjudication guidelines and tailored to mitigate the government’s concerns.